chornberger-c2c/kino/README.md

-# Example of a flexible Docker entrypoint
+# Show quotes on my website

-This is integrated to Google Cloud Run and hosts my personal website.
+This code runs on Google Cloud Run, and shows `fortune` cookies in a `cowsay` way.

 For the article on the topic "flexible Docker entrypoint", please have a look at:

 https://www.camptocamp.com/en/news-events/flexible-docker-entrypoints-scripts